 eight, and nine children.
 But the Rebbe presented us with a mission, a cosmic mission,

+of bringing Jewish children into the world.
 The Rebbe also quoted an expression -- banei, chayei, mezona --

 which means, children, life and sustenance, things that we all pray for daily.
 The